NordGus/solitaire/README.md

 3. Stale references to old nodes on in the implementation was a pain in the ass.

-4. I still suck at OOP for game programming.
+4. Direct DOM manipulation for this kind of projects is a pain in the ass.

 ## Check this full game of the PoC on Youtube